pulumi/docs/pulumi-hugo/themes/default/content/blog/build-images-50x-faster-docker-v4/index.md

 ### Getting started

 The Pulumi Docker Provider has everything you need to build, run, and push Docker images for any container registry.
-Visit the [Docker installation and configuration](https://www.pulumi.com/registry/packages/docker/installation-configuration/) page to start building your next image now!
+Visit the [Pulumi Docker Provider installation and configuration](https://www.pulumi.com/registry/packages/docker/installation-configuration/) page to start building your next image now!